-The development can be achieved with no impact to the retained trees using standard tree protection methods as detailed.
-The development loses two trees.
-The loss of these trees is off-set by mitigation planting.
+The development can be achieved with minimal impact to the retained trees using standard tree protection methods as detailed.

 Arboricultural Method Statement

 Timing of Works

 The timing of the primary works which may have an impact on the trees are listed below.
 These timings are approximate and are influenced by a number of factors.
 All the tree works and fencing requirements will be undertaken prior to top soil strip and other ground works.
 The critical Arboricultural Operations in relation to the Construction Programme are outlined below.